Florida to Michigan Car Shipping

 State Insights

-Michigan requires vehicle registration within 15 days of residency and has stricter winter driving requirements than Florida’s year-round climate.
+Michigan requires vehicle registration within 15 days of residency and has stricter no-fault insurance requirements than Florida, so plan accordingly after delivery.

 What Sherpa’s Customers are Saying